SuperKam91/bnn/README.md

 - Seems that there are applications in ML in areas such as medicine, where number of training data is small.
 Thus one is forced to use small networks to prevent overfitting.
 See bullet below.

 - https://reader.elsevier.com/reader/sd/pii/S0933365716301749?token=D3ADCF7EC51CE6EBC44A540012EAAFB1F5D8CFC8BA12B847B380A83E838D1F4444E61168F6FA06D9F43A5D794D04504D describes a regression problem with five input features and 35 records.
 Use a one layer NN (~40 parameters), but train over 20000 NNs (with different parameter initialisations, and different randomisations of data for stochastic gradient descent), and pick NN with best performance on cross-validation set, for their final evaluation.
 Use RMSE and R^2 regression coefficient to evaluate performance, and get values RMSE = 0.85 and R^2 = 0.983 for final evaluation.
 I believe they run the algorithms for ~30 epochs.

-- Mackay uses Gaussian approximation to get solutions to BNNs.
-Picks maximum likelihood vlaue of hyperparameters (using analytical solution I believe), then looks at evidence values and training set error to evaluate models.

-- Neal uses HMC to sample the BNN parameters, and Gibbs sampling to sample the hyperparameters. n.b.
-HMC requires gradient information, so can't be used to sample hyperparameters directly (to my knowledge).
-Also, HMC in essence has characteristics similar to common optimisation methods which use 'momentum' and 'velocity'.

-- Neal also introduces concept of using Gaussian processes to introduce a prior over functions, which tells us what nn predicts mapping function to be without any data.

-- sampling hyperparameters seems rather necessary to justify allowing NN to be arbitrarily big- if complex model is not needed, hyperparameters will 'quash' nodes which aren't important, according to the hyperparameter values assigned by the data during the training, and 'upweight' important nodes.
-Also avoids cross validation step.

 - seems BNNs are useful in approximating Q(s,a) function in RL- rather than approximating maximum of Q(s,a) for values of states and actions, better to have a probability distribution over each Q(s,a), so a can be sampled.
 Sample from each Q(s,a) for a given state, and choose a corresponding to highest Q value.
 The stochasticity introduced in sampling a supposedly helps the exploration of the algorithm. see: https://www.coursera.org/learn/practical-rl/lecture/okvvc/thompson-sampling